 Help if you are at Home with Children

 We know that many of our existing and potential learners are parents who will now have children at home so we have put together a number of resources that you may find helpful when home educating:

-We are aiming to deliver online courses to help you with this in the near future.
+We are aiming to deliver online wellbeing courses in the near future.
 You can also find lots of helpful information and resources at the Mind website coronavirus information.